Catalog of Selected Works for Mixed Voices

 Dona eis requiem

-JWP | $3.00 |SATB (SA or treble voices and TB also available) and with piano | settings of three sections from the requiem mass: Pie Jesu, Agnus Dei, and Lux Aeterna | sound files are available on the publisher web pages
+SELF | $3.00 | SA or treble voices, TB, and SAB with piano | settings of three sections from the requiem mass: Pie Jesu, Agnus Dei, and Lux Aeterna | sound files are available on the publisher web pages

 Suitable for concert or service use.
 A modern setting, tonal, and very accessible for singers and audience or congregation.